Updated January 2023

-On the other hand, if you’re working for a litigation team, you will spend more time doing case research, taking notes at trial, and helping with depositions and discovery.
+On the other hand, if you’re working for a litigation team, you will spend more time doing tasks like:

-One of our recent paralegal graduates, Sadique Alexander, decided to work in personal injury.
-He completed his internship at Diamond & Diamond Lawyers LLP, a Toronto law firm that specializes in this are of law.
+One of our paralegal graduates, Sadique Alexander, decided to work in personal injury.
+He completed his internship at Diamond & Diamond Lawyers LLP, a Toronto law firm that specializes in this area of law.